-Xero vs QuickBooks vs Sage: UK Trades Tax Compliance Showdown (MTD Phase 2 Ready?) featured image
+Xero vs QuickBooks vs Sage: UK Trades Tax Showdown (2026) featured image

 Finance & Tax

-Xero vs QuickBooks vs Sage: UK Trades Tax Compliance Showdown (MTD Phase 2 Ready?)
+Xero vs QuickBooks vs Sage: UK Trades Tax Showdown (2026)

-Xero, QuickBooks or Sage for your UK trades business?
-We compare MTD Phase 2 compliance, CIS support, pricing, and payroll to find the best accounting software …
+Xero, QuickBooks or Sage?
+We compare MTD Phase 2 readiness, CIS support, pricing and payroll for UK tradespeople in 2026.

+Let me cut to the chase: at Together We Count we use Xero for our clients and it is brilliant, but I am not going to pretend it is always the right answer.
 For most UK trades businesses, Sage Standard (£39/month) wins on pure value; payroll is included, CIS returns file automatically to HMRC, and it is the only UK-headquartered option.
-If your accountant uses Xero and you want the best bank reconciliation experience, go with Xero Growing (£40/month).
+If your accountant uses Xero and you want the best bank reconciliation experience, go with Xero Grow (£37/month).
 QuickBooks is solid but best suited to businesses with US software ties or those already in the QuickBooks ecosystem.

 Three Platforms, One Very Important Decision

+I have set up all three of these platforms for trades clients, and I can tell you from experience that the software you choose will determine whether quarterly tax submissions take ten minutes or ten hours.
 MTD Phase 2 starts April 2026.
 If you earn over £50,000 as a sole trader or have rental income on top of your trade income, quarterly digital tax submissions are no longer optional.
-The software you choose will determine whether that process takes ten minutes or ten hours every quarter.

 Then there's CIS.
 If you work as a subcontractor, your contractor is deducting 20% from your payments before you see them.
 Wrong software means those deductions are not being tracked, reconciled against your tax bill, or recovered at year-end.
 That is real money disappearing into HMRC's hands unnecessarily.

-We tested all three platforms against the scenarios that matter most to UK tradespeople: MTD filing, CIS deduction tracking, bank reconciliation, and payroll.
+We compared all three platforms against the scenarios that matter most to UK tradespeople: MTD filing, CIS deduction tracking, bank reconciliation, and payroll.
 Here is what we found.

 Xero